paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

   (B) *Efficient use of non-federal funds.—*

-    (i) *In general.—* — Notwithstanding any other provision of law ans 33 So in original.
-Probably should be “and”. subject to approval by the Secretary, in the case of any grant for a project under this section, during the period beginning on the date on which the grant recipient is selected and ending on the date on which the grant agreement is signed—
+    (i) *In general.—* — Notwithstanding any other provision of law and subject to approval by the Secretary, in the case of any grant for a project under this section, during the period beginning on the date on which the grant recipient is selected and ending on the date on which the grant agreement is signed—

       (I) the grant recipient may obligate and expend non-Federal funds with respect to the project for which the grant is provided; and